Aliases for CSF2 Gene

 GeneCards Summary for CSF2 Gene

-CSF2 (Colony Stimulating Factor 2 (Granulocyte-Macrophage)) is a Protein Coding gene.
-Diseases associated with CSF2 include ecthyma and leukemoid reaction.
-Among its related pathways are Akt Signaling and Akt Signaling.
+CSF2 (Colony Stimulating Factor 2) is a Protein Coding gene.
+Diseases associated with CSF2 include Leukemoid Reaction and Cyclic Thrombocytopenia.
+Among its related pathways are PEDF Induced Signaling and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include cytokine activity and granulocyte macrophage colony-stimulating factor receptor binding.

 UniProtKB/Swiss-Prot for CSF2 Gene